 Look for things like:

-• Who lives here reports (if address is incorrect, etc.)
+- Residence reports (if an address is incorrect, etc.)

 According to one study, up to 70% of employers screen social media accounts when screening new applicants, so this sort of ‘public background check’ can help ensure the information out there is accurate.2